 The debate about the extent to which countries should control the flow of foreign goods and investments across their borders is as old as international trade itself.
 Governments continue to control trade.
 To better understand how and why, let's examine a hypothetical case.
 Suppose you're in charge of a small country in which people do two things-grow food and make clothes.
 Because the quality of both products is high and the prices are reasonable, your consumers are happy to buy locally made food and clothes.
 But one day, a farmer from a nearby country crosses your border with several wagonloads of wheat to sell.
 On the same day, a foreign clothes maker arrives with a large shipment of clothes.
 These two entrepreneurs want to sell food and clothes in your country at prices below those that local consumers now pay for domestically made food and clothes.
 At first, this seems like a good deal for your consumers: they won't have to pay as much for food and clothes.
 But then you remember all the people in your country who grow food and make clothes.
 If no one buys their goods (because the imported goods are cheaper), what will happen to their livelihoods?
 And if many people become unemployed, what will happen to your national economy?
 That's when you decide to protect your farmers and clothes makers by setting up trade rules.
-Maybe you'll increase the prices of imported goods.
+Maybe you'll increase the prices of imported goods by adding a tax to them; you might even make the tax so high that they're more expensive than your homemade goods.
 Or perhaps you'll help your farmers grow food more cheaply by giving them financial help to defray their costs.
 The government payments that you give to the farmers to help offset some of their costs of production are called subsidies.
 These subsidies will allow the farmers to lower the price of their goods to a point below that of imported competitors' goods.
 What's even better is that the lower costs will allow the farmers to export their own goods at attractive, competitive prices.